Cortical Divisive Normalization from Wilson-Cowan Neural Dynamics: Abstract

-Divisive Normalization and the Wilson-Cowan equations are well-known influential models of neural interaction and saturation [Carandini and Heeger Nat.Rev.Neurosci.
-2012; Wilson and Cowan Kybernetik 1973].
-However, they have been always treated as two different approaches, and have not been analytically related yet.
-In this work we show that Divisive Normalization can be derived from the Wilson-Cowan model.
-Specifically, assuming that Divisive Normalization is the steady state solution of the Wilson-Cowan differential equation, we find that the kernel that controls neural interactions in Divisive Normalization depends on the Wilson-Cowan kernel but also has a signal-dependent contribution.
+Divisive Normalization and the Wilson-Cowan equations are well-known influential models of nonlinear neural interaction [\emph{Carandini and Heeger} Nature Rev. Neurosci.
+2012; \emph{Wilson and Cowan} Kybernetik 1973].
+However, they have been always treated as different approaches, and have not been analytically related yet.

+In this work we show that Divisive Normalization can be derived from the Wilson-Cowan dynamics.
+Specifically, assuming that Divisive Normalization is the steady state of the Wilson-Cowan differential equations, we find that the kernel that controls neural interactions in Divisive Normalization depends on the Wilson-Cowan kernel but also depends on the signal.
 A standard stability analysis of a Wilson-Cowan model with the parameters obtained from our relation shows that the Divisive Normalization solution is a stable node.
-This stability demonstrates the consistency of our steady state assumption, and is in line with the straightforward use of Divisive Normalization with time-varying stimuli.
+This stability suggests the appropriateness of our steady state assumption.

-The proposed theory provides a physiological foundation (a relation to a dynamical network with fixed wiring among neurons) for the functional suggestions that have been done on the need of signal-dependent Divisive Normalization [e.g. in Coen-Cagli et al., PLoS Comp.Biol.
+The proposed theory provides a mechanistic foundation for the suggestions that have been done on the need of signal-dependent Divisive Normalization in [\emph{Coen-Cagli et al.} PLoS Comp.Biol.
 2012].
-Moreover, this theory explains the modifications that had to be introduced ad-hoc in Gaussian kernels of Divisive Normalization in [Martinez et al. Front.
+Moreover, this theory explains the modifications that had to be introduced ad-hoc in Gaussian kernels of Divisive Normalization in [\emph{Martinez et al.} Front.
 Neurosci.
-2019] to reproduce contrast responses.

-The derived relation implies that the Wilson-Cowan dynamics also reproduces visual masking and subjective image distortion metrics, which up to now had been mainly explained via Divisive Normalization.
-Finally, this relation allows to apply to Divisive Normalization the methods which had been traditionally developed for dynamical systems such as Wilson-Cowan networks.
+2019] to reproduce contrast responses in V1 cortex.
+Finally, the derived relation implies that the Wilson-Cowan dynamics also reproduce visual masking and subjective image distortion, which up to now had been explained mainly via Divisive Normalization.